walterdavis/mini-active-record/README.markdown

       public $attr_accessible = 'color name style year';
     }

-Now, even if someone constructs their own form and sends it to your controller, changes will not be accepted on any other attribute in your model when the `update()` method executes.
+Now, even if someone constructs their own form and sends it to your controller, changes will not be accepted on any other attribute in your model when the `populate()` method executes.

 ##Relationships: